Shamilkv34/book/nostarch/frontmatter.md

 Take, for example, “systems-level” work that deals with low-level details of memory management, data representation, and concurrency.
-Traditionally, this realm of programming is seen as arcane, accessible to only a select few who have devoted the necessary years learning it to avoid its infamous pitfalls.
+Traditionally, this realm of programming is seen as arcane, accessible to only a select few who have devoted the necessary years to learning it to avoid its infamous pitfalls.
 And even those who practice it do so with caution, lest their code be open to exploits, crashes, or corruption.